Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

     name as the one you're trying to load, but on LUMI we felt that this is a necessary feature to fully exploit a hierarchy.

 Lmod goes further also.
-It also has a family concept: A module can belong to a family (and at most 1) and no two modules of the same family can be loaded together.
+It also has a **family concept**: A module can belong to a family (and at most 1) and **no two modules of the same family can be loaded together**.
 The family property is something that is defined in the module file.
 It is commonly used on systems with multiple compilers and multiple MPI implementations to ensure that each compiler and each MPI implementation can have a logical name without